-This Annual Report on Form 10-K (this "Report") includes, and incorporates by reference, certain forward-looking statements within the meaning of the federal securities laws.
+This Annual Report on Form 10-K (this "Report") includes, and incorporates by reference, certain forward-looking statements within the meaning of the federal securities laws, including Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), in reliance upon the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+You should not place undue reliance on these statements.
 Statements that are not historical facts, including statements about our beliefs and expectations, are forward-looking statements.
 Forward-looking statements include statements preceded by, followed by, or that include the words "may," "could," "will," "would," "should," "expect," "plan," "anticipate," "believe," "estimate," "intend," "predict," "seek," "contemplate," "potential," "continue," and similar expressions.
 These forward-looking statements reflect the current expectations of Turtle Beach Corporation concerning future events, and actual results may differ materially from current expectations or historical results.
 Any such forward-looking statements are subject to various risks and uncertainties, including without limitation those discussed in the sections of this Report entitled "Business Overview," "Risk Factors," and "Management's Discussion and Analysis of Financial Condition and Results of Operations."